 Teens arrested in connection to assault of U.S. Marines that was caught on camera

-On late Tuesday, the Orange County Sheriff's Department said they arrested four juvenile boys and a juvenile girl who are "believed to be involved."
-All five were taken to the Orange County Juvenile Hall for assault with a non-firearm deadly weapon.
+Late Tuesday, the Orange County Sheriff's Department said they arrested four boys and a girl who are "believed to be involved."
+All five were taken to the Orange County Juvenile Hall on charges of assault with a non-firearm deadly weapon.

 "Due to the suspects being juveniles, no further information will be released regarding them at this time," police said.
 "Also, due to the nature of the incident and the large number of individuals involved, the investigation is ongoing."